Tumi-Knows/TDDDecimal2Binary/ReadMe.md

 ### Scenario 5
-A user enters a value greater than 3, and should see his input converted to the corresponding binary value e.g. 5 should be 'ABA'
+A user enters a value greater than 3, and should see his input converted to the corresponding binary value e.g. 10 should be 'ABAB'